 On February 5, 2010, Winchester Municipal Utilities entered into an "Assistance Agreement" with the Kentucky Infrastructure Authority (KIA), to provide funds for the Lower Howards Creek Wastewater project, \$36,600,000.
 This agreement calls for interest payments to commence within six months from the first draw of funds with full principal and interest payments to commence within one year of initiation of operation, which was on February 12, 2013.
-During the current year, the final draw of \$999,996 of the loan was drawn down. the loan will carry a 2.00% interest rate and mature in twenty years.
+During the year ended June 30, 2014, the final draw of \$999,996 of the loan was drawn down.
+The loan carries a 2.00% interest rate and matures in twenty years.
 The loan is required to establish a replacement reserve account where \$91,500 is to be added to the account each December 1 until the balance reaches \$915,000 and is to be maintained for the life of the loan.